Albert Ramos Viñolas

-Albert Ramos Viñolas ([alˈβeɾ ˈramos βiˈɲolas]; born 17 January 1988) is a Spanish professional tennis player.
-He has a career-high Association of Tennis Professionals (ATP) singles ranking of world No. 17, achieved in May 2017 by reaching the final of the 2017 Monte Carlo Masters.
+Albert Ramos Viñolas ([alˈβeɾ ˈramos βiˈɲolas]; born 17 January 1988) is a former Spanish professional tennis player.
+He reached a career-high ATP singles ranking of world No. 17, in May 2017, after the final of the 2017 Monte Carlo Masters.

-Tennis career
+Career

-Junior career
+Juniors

 Ramos Viñolas has participated in the finals of six Futures tournaments, four of which he won.
 He lost in the finals of two ATP Challenger Tour tournaments (in Seville against his compatriot Pere Riba and in Palermo against Romanian player Adrian Ungur).
 In 2010 he won his first Challenger final in San Sebastián, defeating Benoît Paire.

-2010: First tournaments on the ATP World Tour
+2010: ATP Tour debut

 As World No. 167, Albert Ramos Viñolas began 2010 nearly 300 positions higher than the start of the previous season.
 He lost in the qualifying rounds of Doha, Sydney and the Australian Open before returning to Challenger tournaments for the next three months.
 After qualifying into the main draw of the Barcelona Open, and securing a straight sets victory in the first round, Ramos Viñolas defeated World No. 12 Fernando González in three close sets.
 Despite losing to Ernests Gulbis in the third round, his upset over Gonzalez increased his confidence going forward.

-Successive losses in the qualifying rounds of the French Open, and Wimbledon led to a dip in his rankings, however success at the San Sebastian, Seville and various other Challenger tournaments, gave Ramos Viñolas a ranking of World No. 123 to finish off his season.
+Successive losses in the qualifying rounds of the French Open, and Wimbledon led to a dip in his rankings, however success at the San Sebastián, Seville and various other Challenger tournaments, gave Ramos Viñolas a ranking of World No. 123 to finish off his season.

 2011: Cracking the Top 100

 Ramos Viñolas played a combination of ATP World Tour events, and Challenger tournaments over the course of 2011.
 Second round losses at the Chile and Argentina Open to Fabio Fognini, and Tommy Robredo respectively, gave Ramos Viñolas direct entrance into his first ATP tournaments.
-He tasted his first grand slam success at the French Open after a first round victory over Javier Marti.
+He tasted his first grand slam success at the French Open after a first round victory over Javier Martí.
 He lost to eventual quarterfinalist and World No. 5 Robin Söderling in the second round.

-After victories in Milan and again at the San Sebastian Challenger, Ramos Viñolas made it to his first ATP Quarterfinal at the Romanian Open, losing to Florian Mayer in straight sets.
+After victories in Milan and again at the San Sebastián Challenger, Ramos Viñolas made it to his first ATP Quarterfinal at the Romanian Open, losing to Florian Mayer in straight sets.
 His performance in Bucharest allowed Ramos Viñolas' ranking to peak below 100 at World No. 87.
-Following an impressive win over Marin Cilic in the first round of the Shanghai Masters, Ramos Viñolas finished his year at World No. 66.
+Following an impressive win over Marin Čilić in the first round of the Shanghai Masters, Ramos Viñolas finished his year at World No. 66.